Are you a good investment manager?

 And:

-From this it seems that investing in high return companies turns out to have been more than worthwhile, regardless of the price paid for the shares, which is what growth investors have been saying all along.
-Note also that the spread of returns in the top performers (right of the plot) seems to be far less than that of top performing small cap or low P/B stocks.
+From this, it seems that investing in high-profitability companies turns out to have been more than worthwhile, regardless of the price paid for the shares, which is what growth investors have been saying all along.
+Note also that the spread of returns in the top performers (right of the plot) seems to be far less than that of top-performing small-cap or low P/B stocks.
 Interesting.

 Now onto some combinations.
 If I multiply size and P/B it gives: